Mosiwi/C1K0000/docs/source/rpi4_tutorial/c_tutorial.md

 ## Basic Example <span style="color: rgb(255, 76, 65);">(Important)</span>: Terminal
 ----------------
 **Objective:**
-1. Run the sample code.
+1. Run the example code.
-2. Recompile the sample code.
+2. Recompile the example code.
-3. Modify and recompile the sample code.
+3. Modify and recompile the example code.

 **Objective_1:**
 Terminal into the **"1.0.0_Terminal"** folder: